-As most authors who used CreateSpace are aware, last fall Amazon axed the service in order to increase enrollment in their new KDP Print program.
+As most authors who used CreateSpace are aware, in fall of 2018 Amazon axed the service in order to increase enrollment in their new KDP Print program.
 What follows is an account of my transition to the new service and how books printed by KDP compare to those from CreateSpace.

 This tale holds a couple of important caveats for anyone with books currently being printed by KDP.
 You’ll also probably get the feeling that I’m not a huge fan of Amazon– and it’s true, I’m not.
 I’m not a fan of any massive, industry-dominating corporate entity that makes a few people disgustingly wealthy at the expense of buyers, small businesses, and content creators.